 To test how dry the soil is, simply stick your finger into the soil about an inch deep.If it feels dry, then it’s time to water.

 If it feels slightly moist, then give it another two days or so before your water.

 A general rule of thumb for watering jade plants is less is more.

-When you feel that the soil is dry, grab a watering can and slowly pour water onto the soil, not the actual leaves.
-(The roots need water, the leaves do not need to be moistened!)
+When you feel that the soil is dry, grab a watering can and slowly pour room-temperature water onto the soil, not the actual leaves.
+(The roots need water, the leaves do not!).

-Once you see water escape from the drainage hole, it’s time to stop watering.
-When water seeps out of the drainage hole, this will be your cue that the soil has received adequate moisture.
+Once you see water escape from the drainage hole, it’s time to stop watering; this will be your cue that the soil has received enough moisture.

 If growing indoors, place the plant near a window that lets in plenty of light.